-Police in Pattaya are appealing to tourists to make contact with police in the event of a dispute or disagreement in any bar or entertainment venue in the resort city following a violent incident on Sunday night which left an Irishman bloodied, bruised and initially semi-conscious on a street sidewalk.
+Police in Pattaya are appealing to tourists to make contact with police in the event of a dispute or disagreement in any bar or entertainment venue in the resort city following a violent incident on Sunday night that left an Irishman bloodied, bruised and initially semi-conscious on a street sidewalk.

-Police in Pattaya have begun an investigation an attack on an Irish man in the city after what appears to be a dispute in a Go-Go bar on Sunday night in which the man was set upon by up to 10 Thai men.
+Police in Pattaya have begun an investigation of an attack on an Irish man in the city after what appears to be a dispute in a Go-Go bar on Sunday night in which the man was set upon by up to 10 Thai men.

 An Irish tourist was left bloodied and semi-conscious on the streets of Pattaya on Monday morning after his first night out in the resort city where he had only arrived in Thailand less than 24 hours previously for a holiday.